CitizensFoundation/policy-synth/agents/docs/src/agents/problems/ranking/rankWebRootCauses.md

 # RankWebRootCausesProcessor

 The `RankWebRootCausesProcessor` class is responsible for filtering, ranking, and updating root causes related to web pages.
-It extends the `BaseProcessor` class and utilizes a vector store to retrieve and update web page data.
+It extends the `BaseProlemSolvingAgent` class and utilizes a vector store to retrieve and update web page data.

 ## Properties